A toxic workplace can make or break your small business. Here are some signs of trouble to look for and ways to change course.

 How to avoid a toxic workplace

-The good news is that there are many everyday strategies you can implement to avoid creating a toxic workplace.
+Indeed, there are many everyday strategies you can implement to avoid creating a toxic workplace.
 And you can use the same approaches to correct issues if you have noticed a problem.

-Common ways to reduce toxicity in the workplace are:
+Some other common ways to reduce toxicity in the workplace are:

 - Encourage team mentorship